Achievement gaps in the United States: Teacher interactions

 How a student interacts with and is evaluated by his or her teachers is closely correlated with that student's future academic achievement.
 According to researcher Thomas Good, there are two competing views of how teachers can indirectly impact the achievement of their students.
 The first is that teachers are more likely to give special attention and extra assistance to students who appear to be struggling in their class.
 In reading and writing classes, male students are often behind female students in terms of achievement.
 Therefore, male students are more likely to get more teacher attention, and this extra interaction could give males an advantage in terms of future achievement.
-The second view is that teachers demand more and show more respect toward students who they view to be high achievers, which creates a cycle in which only students who are perceived to be intelligent receive extra help and teacher attention.
+The second view is that teachers demand more of and show more respect toward students who they view to be high achievers, which creates a cycle in which only students who are perceived to be intelligent receive extra help and teacher attention.